 First, it is possible to copy-paste numbers into a PowerExcel model.
-Consider a group of users at a firm mired in numerous linked, problematic spreadsheets, which are sent to staffers by email, for data entry of budget plan numbers...
-All the 'Actuals' can be organized for a bulk copy-paste into a PowerExcel Slice (or Slices), so that the resulting online business model will then be fully responsive for collaborative planning exercises.
-The (pre-PowerExcel) spreadsheet-only system would no longer carry the burden of both storing the numbers and performing all the cell-by-cell, repetitive calculations (This is why spreadsheets grow so large and take ever-longer to update!).
-Rather, the PowerExcel model would become the centralized store of both the data and model's calculation logic (including business rules and KPIs).
+Consider a group of users at a firm mired in numerous linked, problematic spreadsheets, which are sent to staff by email, for data entry of budget plan numbers...
+All the 'Actuals'-used for comparison to the intended budget entries-can be organized for a bulk copy-paste into a PowerExcel Slice (or Slices), so that the resulting online business PowerExcel model will then be fully responsive for collaborative planning exercises.
+The (pre-PowerExcel) spreadsheet-only system would no longer carry the burden of both storing the numbers and performing all the cell-by-cell, repetitive calculations This is why spreadsheets grow so large and take ever-longer to update!
+Rather, the PowerExcel model would become the centralized store of both the data and model's calculation logic, including business rules and KPIs.

-Then-and here we come to our second simple means of entering data in a PowerOLAP model-each user could use the centralized model for budget entry: meaning, simply type numbers into their own PowerExcel Slice, which would function as a budget template.
-In sum, PowerExcel supports "write back."
+Then-and here we come to our second simple means of entering data in a PowerExcel model-each user could use the centralized model for budget entry: meaning, users would simply type numbers into their own PowerExcel Slice, which would function as a budget template.
+In sum, PowerExcel supports "write back".